Croatia Inn to Inn Kayaking

 Our next destination is the quiet island of Prvic: once the place where 15th century nobles summered, it’s now home to sleepy, romantic fishing villages — and not a single car.
 From our base in a harbourfront hotel (with mouthwatering fresh cuisine), we paddle to surrounding islands, immersing ourselves in each one’s distinct character.

-Paddling back to the mainland, we transfer to Novigrad, a scenic seaside village overlooked by a 13th century fortress.
+Paddling back to the mainland, we transfer a short way from the coast to an amazing boutique hotel in a restored building dating back to 1644, filled with Ottoman history (and boasting its own museum).
 This is our jumping off point (not literally, of course) for the dramatic canyons of Paklenica National Park.
 We explore them by kayak, along an emerald-green stretch of the Zrmanja River (think mini Grand Canyon) and on foot — to a tucked-away mountain hut for a special surprise.

 As a grand finale, we head to Zadar: we visit its Roman ruins, soak up its geometrically-perfect architecture, and watch the sun set from the harbour wall as its legendary “sea organ” serenades us with otherworldly harmonies.